-We are a food company.
-In order to achieve our goal of becoming the most trusted food brand, we must expand beyond eggs and butter.
-We believe making strategic bets on larger-scale opportunities will support this expansion.
+We plan to continue seeking out opportunities to expand our product offerings.
+We believe making strategic bets on larger-scale opportunities will help reinforce our position as an ethical food company.
 The successes of our core products have confirmed our belief that there is significant demand for ethically produced food products, and our proprietary consumer surveys confirm our belief that there is significant demand for our brand across a wide spectrum of food categories.
-We expect to continue to extend our product offerings through innovation in both new and existing categories.
+We are committed to continuing to introduce consumers to our expanding range of product offerings.